 Weathering Uncertainty

 The economy is ‘overheated.’
 There are fewer candidates than open positions – causing wage inflation.
-There are global supply chains issues due to COVID’s continuing impact and the war in Ukraine, and oil prices are spiking due to Russian oil sanctions.
+There are global supply chains issues continuing to impact and the war in Ukraine, and oil prices are spiking due to Russian oil sanctions.
 Prices for everything have been rising.

 In an effort to tame this inflationary cycle, the Fed is taking steps to contract the economy.
 Interest rates are climbing, the stock market fluctuating wildly, and consumer confidence is in decline.